← X10: Software Models ↑ Table of Contents ↑

 FIGURE 1.
 10 Inventions that have Changed the World.
 (John Hellner)

 Computing technologies are still evolving, which means that they continue to impact society in new ways.
 The personal computer revolution of the late 1970s and early 1980s put computers in the hands of individuals.
 The Internet changed the ways in which we communicate and drives today's information-based economy.
 The mobile phone, especially the smart phone, has put the power of communication and information processing in the hands of individuals on the move.
 Artificial Intelligence is changing the way we write, create, and access information.
-As computer scientists continue to augment existing technologies and develop new applications, the potential for computer technology to influence daily life appears unlimited.
+As computer scientists continue to augment existing technologies and develop new applications, the potential for computer technology to influence daily life appears limitless.

 tech adoption rates